About the Roy W. Slusher Foundation

 Nora L. Slusher

 Nora was born on October 14, 1915 in Danbury, Nebraska and raised on a farm.
-As a young woman Nora moved to Denver, CO to attend Business College, young Denver businessman, Roy Slusher.
+As a young woman Nora moved to Denver, CO to attend Business College, where she met young Denver businessman, Roy Slusher.
 That period was the beginning of a “storybook romance” in which no words of affection were spoken, yet each knew the heart of the other.
 It was well known by Nora’s friends that her 21 years of marriage to Roy was the happiest time of her life.

 Mrs. Slusher chaired the Foundation board from its inception to the date of her death.
 Her thoughtful and courageous leadership encouraged the board to address many of the urgent social needs of the community.